SumoLogic/sumologic-documentation/docs/integrations/databases/elasticsearch.md

 ### Method 2: Using a Terraform script

 1. Generate a Sumo Logic access key and ID for a user that has the **Manage Monitors** role capability.
-For instructions see  [Access Keys](/docs/manage/security/access-keys#Create-an-access-key-on-Preferences-page).
+For instructions, see [Access Keys](/docs/manage/security/access-keys#Create-an-access-key-on-Preferences-page).
 2. Download [Terraform 0.13](https://www.terraform.io/downloads.html) or later, and install it.
 3. Download the Sumo Logic Terraform package for Elasticsearch monitors.
 The alerts package is available in the Sumo Logic GitHub [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/Elasticsearch).
 You can either download it using the git clone command or as a zip file.
 4. Alert Configuration.
 After extracting the package, navigate to the `terraform-sumologic-sumo-logic-monitor/monitor_packages/Elasticsearch/` directory.